juxnillo/Pokedex/README.md

 # Pokedex Webapp

-This is a pokedex webpage that allows to see the first 151 pokemon inside tehe pokedex,
+This is a pokedex webpage that allows to see the first 151 pokemon inside the pokedex, i used the PokeAPI and typescript.

 **PREVIEW**